 A number of online lens retailers operate from overseas - including the Channel Islands.
 While they can be cheaper, beware of extra charges and diminshed consumer rights.

 Import duty.
 You may need to pay import duty on top of postage and packing costs.
 Delivery can take time and add to your costs.
+To work out how much duty and VAT you may have to pay, use this handy Duty Calculator.

 Reliability and consumer rights.
 They're outside the UK's regulatory framework, so you've less comeback if things go wrong.
 While there's nothing innately less reliable about companies based in other countries, you have fewer consumer rights and a more distant relationship with them.
 So if things go wrong it's much more difficult to enforce your rights.